 We found a little bed and breakfast in the center of town.
 Happy to find anything that would allow us to check in right away.

-If we had had our wits about us we wouldn’t have booked something with a shared bathroom.
+If we had had our wits about us we might have thought to confirm that the accommodation included a private toilet.
 But now it was too late.
 There would not be time to move hotels.
 We needed to be within shuffling distance of a bathroom at all times.

 We entered the most hellish four days of our lives.
-Splitting our time evenly between the bathroom where we rocked on the toilet silently weeping for hours and the sweat-soaked bed where we writhed around deliriously praying for sleep or death or any respite from our churning bowels and feverish nightmares.
+Splitting our time evenly between the bathroom where we rocked on the toilet silently weeping for hours and the sweat-soaked bed where we writhed around deliriously praying for sleep or death to give us respite from our churning bowels and feverish nightmares.

 After four days without eating and drinking only tiny sips of water that would inevitably trigger waves of vomiting and diarrhea, we finally got to a point where we could stomach some instant noodles and Gatorade.